Basics & Getting Started

 In Brief

-The two rites differ at every level — texts, gestures, silence, posture, calendar, music, and theology of the priesthood — but the simplest way to grasp the difference is this: the Traditional Latin Mass is structured around the priest’s offering of a sacrifice to God; the Novus Ordo is st…
+The two rites differ at nearly every level — texts, gestures, silence, posture, calendar, music — but the simplest way to grasp it is this: the Traditional Latin Mass is built around the priest’s offering of a sacrifice to God; the Novus Ordo, reformed after the Council, gives fuller weight to the gathered assembly celebrating together.
+Both realities — sacrifice and meal, priest and people — are present in both rites.
+The emphasis differs, and emphasis teaches.

-Both elements are present in both rites.
-But the emphasis is different, and emphasis is what shapes belief over time.
-In the TLM, the priest faces the altar (ad orientem), most of the Canon is prayed silently, the offertory prayers explicitly call the Mass a “spotless host” offered for the sins of the living and the dead, and the propers (Introit, Gradual, Offertory, Communion) are sung or said in Latin and rarely change.
-In the Novus Ordo, the priest typically faces the people (versus populum), the Eucharistic prayer is audible, the offertory was rewritten in 1969 along the lines of a Jewish meal blessing, and a three-year lectionary expanded the Scripture readings while displacing many traditional texts.
+In the TLM the priest faces the altar (ad orientem), most of the Canon is prayed in silence, the Offertory prayers explicitly name the “spotless host” offered for the living and the dead, and the propers are chanted in Latin and rarely change.
+In the Novus Ordo the priest typically faces the people, the Eucharistic Prayer is spoken aloud, the Offertory was rewritten in 1969 drawing on the form of an ancient Jewish prayer of blessing (a berakah), and a three-year lectionary greatly expanded the Scripture readings.
+(The reformed Mass still names the sacrifice — in the Orate fratres and the Eucharistic Prayers — but the older Offertory states it more insistently, and up front.)

 Share on Social Media